-Each insurance company has a ‘Forbidden Dog List’, for the most part, the top five or six breeds are inclusive on all lists; then of course, we have the verbiage ‘any mix of the above breeds and/or any dogs with prior bite history’.
-These lists are generated independently by insurance carriers who have studied prior animal liability claims; both propensity to attack and severity of bite are taken into consideration in the process.
-For example, a Chihuahua is the breed most likely to bite but the attack ranks very low on the severity scale – thus, the Chihuahua is never on the list due to the breed.
-If on the other hand, the Chihuahua has prior bite history, that would preclude the animal from inclusion for coverage.
-The other extreme of breed would be the Pitbull or Rottweiler, they rank very high on the severity risk; thus, if an attack would occur, it would likely involve bodily injury.
+Each insurance company has a ‘Forbidden Dog List’, for the most part, the top five or six breeds are inclusive on all lists; then, of course, we have the verbiage ‘any mix of the above breeds and/or any dogs with prior bite history’.
+These lists are generated independently by insurance carriers who have studied prior animal liability claims; both propensity to attack and the severity of bite are taken into consideration in the process.
+For example, a Chihuahua is a breed most likely to bite but the attack ranks very low on the severity scale – thus, the Chihuahua is never on the list due to the breed.
+If on the other hand, the Chihuahua has a prior bite history, that would preclude the animal from inclusion for coverage.
+The other extreme of the breed would be the Pitbull or Rottweiler, they rank very high on the severity risk; thus, if an attack would occur, it would likely involve bodily injury.

-Home Insurance carriers are in the business of insuring homes; homeowners insurance policies are package policies which include family liability.
-For those who don’t fit into the ‘preferred risk’ category, there is a sub-standard market providing home insurance which may be much more permissive and rightfully charging an according rate.
+Home Insurance carriers are in the business of ensuring homes; homeowners insurance policies are package policies which include family liability.
+For those who don’t fit into the ‘preferred risk’ category, there is a sub-standard market providing home insurance which may be much more permissive and rightfully charging an according to rate.
 Also, each state has a Fair Plan which is an insurance pool for homes that aren’t able to obtain insurance; the Fair Plan will write a basic fire policy and perhaps have a few additional coverage options, liability isn’t one of them!